Animesh-Jaiswal/Spotify-Clone/README.md

 # Spotify-Clone
-I try build the appearance of Spotify using only HTML and CSS
+I tried to build the appearance of Spotify using only HTML and CSS